Canada’s PGM+Copper Giant

 The project sits adjacent to the Trans-Canada Highway with direct access to rail, port, and grid power — making it one of the most logistically advantaged undeveloped assets in North America.

-And at a market capitalization below C$150 million, Generation Mining trades at less than one-eighth of Marathon’s C$1.07 billion NPV, underscoring a clear disconnect between intrinsic value and current valuation.
+At a current market cap around C$225 million, Generation Mining trades at less than one-fifth of Marathon’s C$1.07 billion NPV, underscoring a clear disconnect between intrinsic value and current valuation.

 President & CEO Jamie Levy calls it,